moiri/kobold/README.md

                 standing on a solid.
 The jump height can be set with Movable.setMaxJumpHeight(maxHeight).

-            "jump.movingSolid": false
-                !!!
-This is experimental, please do not turn this feature on !!!
-                Enables character to jump on a moving solid, with the same properties as with a normal jump.
-                If "jump" is turned off, this parameter has no effect.

             "crouch": true
                 Enables the character to crouch.
 The crouch height of the character is set with setSize("heightCrouch", height).
 Keep in